Berlin-Brandenburg Airport Terminal 2 (Photo: Anikka Bauer/Flughafen Berlin Brandenburg GmbH).

 • Hotshot, 6.
 May 2022 @ 14: 24

-The fact is and remains that the responsible managers only meet self-imposed and powerfully remunerated savings targets, no reasonable person would work for the starvation wages offered in security and ground services and those who do it permanently only face hostilities and threats from the "customers" exposed, and when it all ends in chaos, the managers resign and hire the next government agency and are NEVER held accountable for their mismanagement with appropriate prison terms.
+The fact is and remains that the managers responsible are only meeting self-imposed and highly remunerated savings targets, no reasonable person would work for the starvation wages offered in security and ground services, and those who do are constantly exposed to hostility and threats from the "customers", and when the whole thing ends in chaos, the managers resign and take on the next state-run service provider and are NEVER held accountable for their mismanagement with appropriate prison sentences.
 The whole system is just sick.

 And why?
 Because the whole stupid industry allows you to be paraded by Mr. O'Leary.
 And instead of showing MOL the red card and passengers finally stopping buying tickets from this Cerberus, he keeps buying more planes and finding more and more people who want to work for him.
 And shortly after starting work, they complain in all media about the terrible working conditions.